All Products

 Limit Description

-Number of data import configurations A single Project supports a maximum of 100 data import configurations of all types.
+Number of data import configurations A single Project supports up to 100 data import configurations of all types.
 If you require a higher limit, submit a ticket.

-Bandwidth limit By default, the maximum network bandwidth is 128 MB/s when a data import task reads data from an Alibaba Cloud Kafka cluster over a VPC.
+Bandwidth limit The default maximum network bandwidth is 128 MB/s when a data import task reads data from an Alibaba Cloud Kafka cluster over a VPC.
 If you require more bandwidth, submit a ticket.

 Performance limits